wingmanyue/giftRedeemSystem/README.md

 # Gift Redemption System
 A school project for an introductory C++ course.

-(Please run with MS Visual Studio, may lead to issues with functions such as strcpy_s, localtime_s when using other incompatible compilers.)
+**_(Please run with MS Visual Studio, may lead to issues with functions such as strcpy_s, localtime_s when using other incompatible compilers.)_**

 ## About
 The system maintains the records of customers and gifts which are available for redemption by customers using the shopping points called CC points.
-The system also allows customers to make queries on the available gifts for redemption and check the CC points balance after using using CC points on gift redemption.
+The system also allows customers to make queries on the available gifts for redemption and check their CC points balance after using using CC points on gift redemption.

 ## Skills learned
 - Basic IO and operators